 - Your funding – where will the money in your business come from?
 Will you use your own savings or are you looking to go big and raise investment?

 - Your financial forecast – include your projections and forecasts for your beauty business.

 Start a cosmetic business at home – with our help!

 Do you feel like you have a mission to create a beauty brand that’s bigger than yourself?
 A skincare brand, haircare line or makeup range that changes people lives?
 Whether you are keen to start a cosmetic business at home or already thinking of growing big and outsourcing manufacturing, we help you learn how to start and run your beauty products’ business the professional way.

-Enrol in our BRAND NEW Diploma in Beauty Brand Business Management – the ultimate online training programme in starting or growing your indie beauty brand.
+Enrol in our Diploma in Beauty Brand Business Management – the ultimate online training programme in starting or growing your indie beauty brand.
 Our newest and biggest online course is a combination of award-winning teaching materials and a web summit with 30+ influential speakers drawn from the best in the beauty and business community.